Closed petition Put pressure on the Chinese Government over the treatment of Uyghur Muslims

 We have serious concerns about the human rights situation in Xinjiang due to the Chinese Government’s deepening crackdown; including credible reports of the use of political re-education camps and widespread surveillance and restrictions targeted at religious and ethnic minorities – particularly Uyghur Muslims.

-We are continuing to monitor reports and gather information about the developing situation, including through conducting official visits to Xinjiang.
-Ministers and senior officials have been raising our concerns directly with the Chinese authorities for a number of years and will continue to do so.
+We continue to monitor reports and gather information about the developing situation, including through conducting official visits to Xinjiang.
+We work closely with a wide range of international partners – in and out of the EU – to share information and maximise impact.
+Ministers and senior officials raise our concerns directly with the Chinese authorities.

 British diplomats in China visit Xinjiang every few months, in order to see at first-hand the situation there.
-Their observations have supported much of the recent open source reporting about the restrictions targeted at specific ethnic groups.
+They most recently visited in December 2018.
+Their observations corroborated much of the recent open source reporting about the restrictions targeted at specific ethnic groups.

 “When will the Government implement the recommendations made by the UN Committee for the Elimination of Racial Discrimination (CERD) regarding Xinjiang Autonomous Uyghur Region, including to: halt the practice of detaining individuals who have not been lawfully charged, tried, and convicted for a criminal offence in any extra-legal detention facilities; immediately release individuals detained under these circumstances; eliminate travel restrictions that disproportionately affect members of ethnic minorities; and provide statistics on the numbers of those held involuntarily in the past 5 years?”